Zhuoli/obersable101/src/index.md

     Ask for help, or share your work or ideas, on our <a href="https://github.com/observablehq/framework/discussions">GitHub discussions</a>.
   </div>
   <div class="card">
     Visit <a href="https://github.com/observablehq/framework">Framework on GitHub</a> and give us a star.
-Or file an issue if you’ve found a bug!
+Or file an issue if you've found a bug!
   </div>
 </div>